 Tooth loss can occur for a variety of reasons, including gum disease, trauma, infection, and plain old wear and tear.
 No matter how you came to have missing teeth, finding a secure replacement soon is of the utmost importance.
 Tooth loss is a serious issue that can have far-reaching effects for your oral and overall health.
-At Rocky Mountain Periodontal Specialists, our team of periodontists can replace missing teeth and make your smile whole again with implant-retained dentures and dental implants in Colorado Springs.
+At Rocky Mountain Periodontal Specialists, our team of periodontists can replace missing teeth and make your smile whole again with implant-retained dentures and dental implants in Colorado Springs, CO.
 Keep reading to find out how!

 Dental implants are an excellent option for replacing missing teeth because they mimic your missing tooth roots.
 The only truly comprehensive solution to tooth loss, dental implants are composed of a titanium post that is implanted beneath your gum line.
 The jawbone grows around the implant to provide maximum security for the prosthetic tooth/teeth that are securely affixed to special connecting abutments.
-The recovery after the dental implants are placed usually lasts from four to six months.
+The recovery after the dental implants is placed usually lasts from four to six months.

-Dental implants offer a number of advantages to non implant-retained options in tooth replacement.
+Dental implants offer a number of advantages to non-implant-retained options in tooth replacement.
 The multiple benefits of implant dentistry include:

 Our Colorado Springs patients have several tooth-replacement options for filling in those smile gaps.
-You general dentist may suggest dentures, partials, crown and bridges, or dental implants.
+Your general dentist may suggest dentures, partials, crown and bridges, or dental implants.
 At Rocky Mountain Periodontal Specialists, our doctors can place and restore single or multiple-tooth implants or place posts for implant-retained dentures.

 Dentures are prosthetic teeth attached to a base that looks like your gums.
 Unfortunately, this option has traditionally been associated with being loose or uncomfortable.
 Implant-retained dentures, however, are a beautiful blend of form and function.
 Implant-retained dentures don’t require adhesives, won’t slip around, and offer the maximum in stability for your smile.